 The unit itself is build of aluminium, feels nice, and in my opinion looks nice too.
 If there’s any complaint to be made, I would make one about using micro USB ports.
 Sure, they serve the purpose, but I’m always much happier to see a good-old USB-B type of connector that’s more sturdy and more commonly found on good USB cables.

 On the inside, a newer AK4493 EQ DAC chip is used instead of the AK4490 EQ found in the previous version.
-DSD support also increased from maximum DSD256 to DSD512.
+High resolution is supported up to 768 kHz PCM and DSD256.

 I hooked SMSL Sanskrit 10th MKII to my main room setup consisting of Cyrus 8vs2 integrated amplifier and KEF LS50 speakers, and the DAC greeted me with an unusually full-bodied sound.
 What this means is that midrange sounded full and juicy without any trace of thinness or harshness.
 The healthy presence of the upper bass region only added to that impression.
 Luckily, the whole bassline is well controlled and it never feels that sound is too warm or unruly in any way.
 So 10th MKII does sound bold and full but it’s not really warm or dark, it’s more like the slightly fuller and warmer side of the neutral to my ears.

 Moving to higher registers, the DAC is capable of digging plenty of fine details.
 But if you’re expecting an analytical-sounding DAC with emphasis on those very details, you will not find it here.
 Instead, they’re presented in a slightly laid-back fashion, always present and hearable, but never taking too much attention to themselves.
 As it happens, I really like this careful balance of tone body, transients, and details that always feel like a compact whole rather than the sum of its parts.